New Student Financial Checklist

 If you wish to accept your loans, but would like to adjust the amount(s), please complete a Loan Adjustment Form [PDF].

 You may have requirements that you need to complete to receive your financial aid.
 Certain financial aid awards have associated requirements that should be completed as soon as possible.
 You will be notified via your Drexel email when you have outstanding requirements.
 You can view the status of your requirements via the Billing+Financial Aid tab in DrexelOne.
 We recommend that you frequently check DrexelOne to find out if you have any remaining requirements.

 Start learning about personal finances and how they relate to your attendance at Drexel.

 Read the Financial Aid Terms and Conditions

 There are a lot of important aspects to understand about your financial aid.
 This can include what can happen because of changes to your enrollment status, housing status, and the details surrounding Satisfactory Academic Progress.
 Learn more about the terms and conditions of your financial aid.

 There are many resources available that may help you cover the cost of your Drexel education.
 An important resource that many students use to their advantage is private scholarships, which are offered by many sources.
 View more about private loans and our recommended scholarship search engines.

 A student's college record is protected by the Family Education Rights and Privacy Act (FERPA).
 This law protects students' privacy, which restricts the University from discussing personal, academic, and financial information, with anyone other than the student.
 This will probably represent a change from how family members have been involved in their students' education in the past.
-View more details about how FERPA impacts you and your family, as well as the option to file a FERPA Waiver.
+View more details about how FERPA impacts you and your family.

 Step Four: Prepare Your Billing Account